Discrete Approximate Circle Bundles: Technical Details

 For any $v\in\mathbb{S}^{2}$ and $\theta\in\mathbb{R}$ let $R_{v,\theta}\in SO(3)$ denote the counterclockwise rotation by $\theta$ about $v$.
 Fixing a $v_{0}\in \mathbb{S}^{2}$, we obtain a right $\mathbb{S}^{1}$-action defined by $A\cdot e^{i\theta} = AR_{v_{0},\theta}$.
 One can easily verify that this action is free and that the orbits are precisely the fibers of the map $\pi:SO(3)\to \mathbb{S}^{2}$ defined by $\pi(A) = Av_{0}$.
 We conclude that $(SO(3),\pi, \mathbb{S}^{2})$ is a principal $\mathbb{S}^{1}$-bundle.
 Moreover, the isomorphism class of this bundle does not depend on the choice of $v_{0}$.
 To see this, observe that for any $v_{0},v_{1}\in\mathbb{S}^{2}$ and $B\in SO(3)$ such that $Bv_{0} = v_{1}$, the map $F:SO(3)\to SO(3)$ by $F(A) = AB^{-1}$ is an equivariant bundle isomorphism.
 We therefore take $v_{0} = e_{1}$ without loss of generality in what follows.\\

 The group $SO(3)$ admits a (universal) double cover $\text{Spin}(3)\cong\mathbb{S}^{3}\subset\mathbb{H}$ via the map $\text{Adj}:\mathbb{S}^{3}\to SO(3)$ defined by $\text{Adj}_{q}(v)=qvq^{-1}$.
 Here we are identifying $\mathbb{S}^{2}$ with the pure imaginary unit quaternions via $(x,y,z)\leftrightarrow xi+yj+zk$.
 Thinking of $\mathbb{S}^{1}$ as a subgroup of the unit quaternions, we have a free right $\mathbb{S}^{1}$-action on $\mathbb{S}^{3}$ by group multiplication.
-Moreover, the continuous surjection $\widetilde{\pi}:\mathbb{S}^{3}\to \mathbb{S}^{2}$ defined by $\widetilde{\pi}(q) = \text{Adj}_{q}(e_{1})$ is invariant under this action, so $(\mathbb{S}^{3},\widetilde{\pi},\mathbb{S}^{2})$ is a principal $\mathbb{S}^{1}$ bundle (called the \textbf{Hopf bundle}).
+Moreover, the continuous surjection $\widetilde{\pi}:\mathbb{S}^{3}\to \mathbb{S}^{2}$ defined by $\widetilde{\pi}(q) = \text{Adj}_{q}(e_{1})$ is invariant under this action, so $(\mathbb{S}^{3},\widetilde{\pi},\mathbb{S}^{2})$ is a principal $\mathbb{S}^{1}$ bundle (called the Hopf bundle).
 In particular, we have the following commutative diagram:

 Note, however, that the two principal circle bundles are not isomorphic.
 Indeed, $\text{Adj}$ is not a homeomorphism, nor is it $\mathbb{S}^{1}$-equivariant (in fact, one has $\text{Adj}_{q\cdot e^{i\theta}} = \text{Adj}_{q}\cdot e^{i(2\theta)}$).
 The Hopf bundle famously has Euler number -1 with respect to the standard orientation on $\mathbb{S}^{2}$ (for a proof, see~\cite{husemoller}).
-The following proposition immediately implies that the Euler number of the principal bundle $(SO(3),\pi,\mathbb{S}^{2})$ is $-2$, and will also be useful for classifying the circle bundles from our models in Section~\ref{sec: Implementations}: \\
+The following proposition immediately implies that the Euler number of the principal bundle $(SO(3),\pi,\mathbb{S}^{2})$ is $-2$, and will also be useful for classifying the circle bundle model underlying the density dataset in Section~\ref{sec: Implementations}: \\

 \begin{proposition} Let $\xi = (E,\pi,B)$ be a principal $\mathbb{S}^{1}$-bundle, and for any $p\in\mathbb{Z}$, let $\varphi_{p}:\mathbb{S}^{1}\to \mathbb{S}^{1}$ be the group homomorphism defined by $\varphi_{p}(z) = z^{p}$.
 Then $(\varphi_{p})_{*}\xi$ is a principal $\mathbb{S}^{1}$-bundle over the same base space with Euler number $e((\varphi_{p})_{*}\xi)=pe(\xi)$ and total space $E\times_{\varphi_{p}}\mathbb{S}^{1}\cong E/\mathbb{Z}_{p}$.\\ \end{proposition}